codex-team/editor.js/docs/api.md

 `close()` - closes toolbar, toolbox and blockSettings if they are opened

-### EventsAPI

-Methods that allows to subscribe on Editor.js events

-`on(eventName: string, callback: Function)` - subscribe callback on event

-`off(eventName: string, callback: Function)` - unsubscribe callback from event

-`emit(eventName: string, data: object)` - fires all subscribed callbacks with passed data

 ### ListenerAPI

 Methods that allows to work with DOM listener.
 Useful when you forgot to remove listener.
 Module collects all listeners and destroys automatically